Mobile UX/UI trends in 2026: design that sells

 What we ship when metrics matter:

-1. Invisible UI and one-tap checkout
+1. Invisible UI and shorter checkout

 2. Micro-interactions as reward loops

-3. Hyper-personalisation and AI
+3. Personalisation and AI with user control

 Beautiful UI vs converting UX - what wins?